v79/AmberChargeTracker/README.md

 ### Technical improvements

+- [ ] Set up database migrations so that I can avoid wiping the DB
 - [ ] field validation - really required for currency and percentages
   - _this did not go well when I tried to do it at the composable text input level, so probably needs to happen at the viewmodel - which would mean hoisting the fields into the VM?_
 - [ ] cross-field validation at viewmodel level?